 The Education Hypothesis

-Education is commonly discussed in corruption literature as a explanatory factor.
+Education is commonly discussed in corruption literature as an explanatory factor.
 Ali and Isse (2003) have focused on an explanation for bureaucratic corruption and found a correlation between corruption and education.
 They believe that bureaucratic corruption can grow if a state’s bureaucracy is not restrained.
 Bureaucracy needs to be controlled for corruption to be contained.
 This assumes the fact that the political system is seen as legitimate, because otherwise social pressures against acts of corruption are of less of concern to citizens.
 Ali and Isse discover a negative, significant effect of education on corruption.
 A higher level of education ensures a sense of nationalism and a sense of pride and civic duty amongst citizens.
 Also, a higher level of education makes sure that citizens have a public awareness of the rights they have concerning bureaucrats.
 Citizens with a low level of education are often not aware that they are free to use the services of the bureaucrats.
 Bureaucrats are often highly educated individuals.